 In addition, alcohol can be especially dangerous on the water, according to a study from North Carolina's Highway Safety Research Center.
 The study found that even boaters with low blood alcohol content are a threat to themselves and their passengers:

 "Even with a blood alcohol content (BAC) of only 0.01%, the risk to operators and passengers increased 30% compared to individuals with no alcohol in their blood.
 The risk of death was more than 52 times greater when victims showed a blood alcohol content of 0.25%."

 During the 2011 Memorial Day weekend, there were 10 boating accidents on Missouri lakes: one person was injured, and no one was killed.
 However, two people drowned over the holiday weekend, and 23 boaters were arrested for boating while intoxicated.
 Throughout the remainder of 2011, there were 166 boating accidents on Missouri lakes: 19 people were killed and 86 were injured in these accidents.

-The personal injury lawyers at Aaron Sachs and Associates represent accident victims in Kansas City, Lee's Summit, Independence, Liberty, Blue Springs, and throughout the surrounding areas.
+The personal injury lawyers at Aaron Sachs & Associates, P.C. represent accident victims in Kansas City, Lee's Summit, Independence, Liberty, Blue Springs, and throughout the surrounding areas.
 To schedule an appointment for a free initial consultation, call us toll-free at 1-888-777-AUTO, or visit our website.